anji7methuku/hello-world/README.md

 # hello-world
 example description
-My name ois Anji and I'm experimenting the github
+My name is Anji and I'm experimenting the github Another change